 According to the Protoevangelium of James, ruins of the octagonal in shape Kathisma (Greek for “seat” or “chair”) church from the 5th century, located on the way between Jerusalem and Bethlehem, mark the place where Mary rested before reaching Bethlehem.

 Hiking the Nativity Trail

-Several times a year the Siraj Centre for Holy Land Studies organizes tours along a possible path that the Holy Couple might have followed, known as the Nativity Trail.
-The trail traverses160 km pasing thru beautiful, tho sometimes rough terrains, rocky hillsides, desert valleys and the multiple always-green olive groves, where hikers have an opportunity to rest just as Mary and Joseph did.
+Several times a year the Siraj Center for Holy Land Studies organizes tours along a possible path that the Holy Couple might have followed, known as the Nativity Trail.
+The trail traverses 160 km passing through beautiful, though sometimes rough terrains, rocky hillsides, desert valleys and the multiple always-green olive groves, where hikers have an opportunity to rest just as Mary and Joseph did.